EvolEcolGroup/mtDNAcombine/README.md

                       gene = "ND2", new_names_file = updated_synyms)
 ```

 N.B.
-For the sake of computational efficency in this vignette we will now load a pre-created file for the full data-set rather than running through another 520 accessions!
+For the sake of computational efficency in this vignette we will load a pre-created file for the full data-set rather than running through all the 523 accessions!

 ```r
 GB_with_SeqDat <-  read.csv(system.file("extdata","GB_with_SeqDat.csv",